July 19 – Aug 9, 2023

 Soc 180: Hands on Thailand (HoT) will be a phenomenal adventure that will broaden your horizons in the best ways!

 Want to eat yummy pad thai — in Thailand?

 Can you picture yourself with incredible ELEPHANTS at a beautiful sanctuary?

-Want to find out why sanuk (to enjoy; have fun; striving to achieve satisfaction and pleasure from whatever you do) is such an important word in Thailand?
+Want to find out how sanuk (to enjoy; have fun; striving to achieve pleasure from whatever one does) is such an important philosophy in Thailand?